parmes/parmes/solfec-1.0/theory/kinematics.rst

 * pseudo--rigid body
 * finite--element body

-A kinematic model is selected by specifying the *kind* paramter of the :ref:`BODY command <solfec-user-body>`.
+A kinematic model is selected by specifying the *kind* paramter of the :ref:`BODY command <solfec-1.0-user-body>`.

 .. role:: red